Æ

 By 2030, over one million Canadians will be living with dementia.
 The majority of those dementia cases will be caused by Alzheimer’s disease, a neurodegenerative disorder that currently has no cure.

-Dr. Andrew Frank, Investigator with the Bruyère Research Institute and cognitive neurologist with the Bruyère Memory Program, wants to see cutting edge treatments become a reality for patients.
+Dr. Andrew Frank, Investigator with the Bruyère Health Research Institute and cognitive neurologist with the Bruyère Health Memory Program, wants to see cutting edge treatments become a reality for patients.

 Dementia and Alzheimer’s predominantly affect older adults, and as the population ages, more people will experience the memory loss, cognitive impairment, and loss of independence that come with these conditions.